 - Foster Park's Splendid Secret a campground stop on the 1913 Lincoln Highway by Eric Olsen, 21Country Featured Reporter January 26, 2017 on WPTA21 ABC TV station.

 - Several photos posted August 6, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived and Closed group with over 20,000 members on Facebook.

 - An October 31, 2018 post by The History Center on Facebook has photos of maps, road construction, archways, Harrison Street Bridge, and more.
 One comment by Bruce Butgereit on the archway shown here stated: